algolia/autocomplete/README.md

 ![Basic example](./examples/basic.gif)

-## Options
+## Global Options

-When initializing an autocomplete, there are a number of options you can configure.
+When initializing an autocomplete, there are a number of global options you can configure.

 * `autoselect` – If `true`, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.